 Ultimately, an efficient and non-intrusive recruitment process will keep the process comfortable for patients, while minimizing the workload for clinicians and staff.
 In this way, the overall process will run smoothly, on-budget, and without missed deadlines.

-Building and maintaining the investigators' trust is an ongoing process.
+Figuring out how to improve clinical trial recruitment will require building and maintaining the investigators' trust.
+This is an ongoing process.
 A good peer-to-peer communication system will allow them to notify any issues arising with patient recruitment and retention quickly.
 It will also speed up communication between sites.
 Perhaps more importantly, keeping these communication channels open will help them feel heard and maintain their engagement with the study for a longer time.